 - a.
 Residential Density.
 Allowable residential densities shall be calculated based upon the gross area of a proposed project or development site.
-The area of any permitted non-residential uses proposed within the project or development shall not count against the allowable residential density.
-Refer to County standards within Section 3.13 of Article 3 Division 2 for addition standards. - i.
+The area of any permitted non-residential uses proposed within the project or development site shall not be included within the gross area for the purpose of calculating residential density.
+Refer to Section 3.13, Div.
+2, Article 3 for addition requirements. - i.
 Small Dwelling Units.
-When the lot is one-half acre or less, dwelling units of 800 square feet or less shall count as one-half a dwelling unit. - ii.
+When the lot is one acre or less, dwelling units of 800 square feet or less shall count as one-half a dwelling unit. - ii.
 Small Dwelling Units in Affordable Housing.
-When the lot is larger than one-half acre, dwelling units of 800 square feet or less shall count as one-half a dwelling unit if at least 50 percent of the units qualify as affordable housing, as defined in the Comprehensive Growth Management Plan (CGMP). - b.
-Non-Residential Density.
-Allowable non-residential densities shall be calculated based upon the gross area of a proposed project or development site.
-Refer to County standards within Section 3.13 of Article 3 Division 2 for addition standards. - 4.
+When the lot is larger than one acre, dwelling units of 800 square feet or less shall count as one-half a dwelling unit if at least 50 percent of the units qualify as affordable housing, as defined in the CGMP. - b.
+Non-Residential Uses.
+Allowable non-residential uses shall be calculated based upon the gross area of a proposed project or development site.
+Refer to County standards within Section 3.13, Div.
+2, Article 3 for additional standards. - 4.
+Building coverage.
+Building coverage means the horizontal area measured from the building footprint of the roofed area at the ground floor of the principal and accessory structures on a lot. - 5.
 Open Space.
 The open space requirements shall apply on a lot-by-lot basis unless the lot has been approved as part of a final site plan which demonstrates compliance on a project-wide basis, for example, by way of setting aside common areas such as upland and wetland preserve areas and other eligible open spaces.